wp-plugins/wplr-sync/readme.txt

 === WP/LR Sync ===
 Contributors: TigrouMeow
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=H2S7S3G4XMJ6J
-Tags: lightroom, photoshop, sync, synchronization, image, management, admin, export, media, image, photo Requires at least: 3.5
+Tags: lightroom, image, gallery, media, photo, export, management, admin, sync, synchronization Requires at least: 3.5
-Tested up to: 4.2.0
+Tested up to: 4.2.4
-Stable tag: 1.3.6
+Stable tag: 2.0.0

-Synchronize your photos and metadata between Lightroom and WordPress.
+Synchronize your photos, metadata and collections between Lightroom and WordPress.

 == Description ==

-Synchronize your photos and metadata between Lightroom and WordPress.
-This plugin is made to work like a charm with the WP/LR Sync plugin for Lightroom (http://apps.meow.fr/wplr-sync).

-Lightroom will be then able to add, update and delete photos directly.
-Titles, captions and alternative texts can be also synchronized.
+Synchronize your photos, metadata and collections between Lightroom and WordPress.
+You can link meta field from Lightroom to those in WordPress and keep also that in sync.
+Any changes in your Lightroom will be replicated in your WordPress.

+If you are using specific gallery plugins or themes, WP/LR Sync can bring all the power of Lightroom to them, magically, seamlessly.
+You will be free to choose the theme or gallery plugin you like the best, switch between them, etc.

-If you dream to link the photos you uploaded previously with the original ones in Lightroom, this is possible.
-Using EXIF and image perceptual analysis, the plugin will offer you to link them.
-You also have the choice to do it manually through WordPress.
-The user interface will guide you through it.
+Do you have many photos in your WordPress already and they are not linked with your Lightroom?
+No problem, WP/LR Sync can do that too.
+Using EXIF and image perceptual analysis, the plugin will help you linking them or to do it manually.

+This plugin also requires the WP/LR Sync plugin for Lightroom available on http://apps.meow.fr/wplr-sync.

 Languages: English.